gtxaspec/wz_flash-helper/docs/README_backup.md

 3. Insert your SD card and power on your camera.
 4. Wait for the camera to restart after backup operation is finished.
 5. Check your SD card, there should be a `wz_flash-helper/backup/stock` or `wz_flash-helper/backup/openipc` directory where backup of camera partitions are stored.

+### Backup OpenIPC partitions
+Like with stock partitions, OpenIPC partitions can also be backed up with the above procedure.

 **WARNING:**
 - Backup your stock partitions first and copy it to a safe place in case you need them for later recovery.